Bank of America (BAC) Increases Yet Falls Behind Market: What Investors Need to Know

-The most recent trading session ended with Bank of America (BAC) standing at $25.94, reflecting a +0.12% shift from the previouse trading day's closing.
-The stock trailed the S&P 500, which registered a daily gain of 0.81%.
-Elsewhere, the Dow gained 0.39%, while the tech-heavy Nasdaq added 1.35%.

-Shares of the nation's second-largest bank witnessed a loss of 9.56% over the previous month, trailing the performance of the Finance sector with its loss of 6.45% and the S&P 500's loss of 6.19%.
+Shares of the nation's second-largest bank have depreciated by 6.77% over the course of the past month, underperforming the Finance sector's loss of 2.32% and the S&P 500's loss of 2.1%.

-Analysts and investors alike will be keeping a close eye on the performance of Bank of America in its upcoming earnings disclosure.
-The company's earnings report is set to go public on October 17, 2023.
-The company's earnings per share (EPS) are projected to be $0.81, reflecting no change from the same quarter last year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $25.1 billion, indicating a 2.44% increase compared to the same quarter of the previous year.
+Investors will be eagerly watching for the performance of Bank of America in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on October 17, 2023.
+It is anticipated that the company will report an EPS of $0.81, marking stability compared to the same quarter of the previous year.
+Simultaneously, our latest consensus estimate expects the revenue to be $25.13 billion, showing a 2.55% escalation compared to the year-ago quarter.

-Investors should also pay attention to any latest changes in analyst estimates for Bank of America.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Bank of America.
+Recent revisions tend to reflect the latest near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.15% downward.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 0.33% fall in the Zacks Consensus EPS estimate.
 Bank of America is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Bank of America is holding a Forward P/E ratio of 7.62.
-This expresses no noticeable deviation compared to the average Forward P/E of 7.62 of its industry.
+In terms of valuation, Bank of America is presently being traded at a Forward P/E ratio of 7.96.
+This denotes no noticeable deviation relative to the industry's average Forward P/E of 7.96.

-It is also worth noting that BAC currently has a PEG ratio of 1.09.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Banks - Major Regional industry had an average PEG ratio of 1.2 as trading concluded yesterday.
+Also, we should mention that BAC has a PEG ratio of 1.14.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The average PEG ratio for the Banks - Major Regional industry stood at 1.26 at the close of the market yesterday.

 The Banks - Major Regional industry is part of the Finance sector.
-At present, this industry carries a Zacks Industry Rank of 187, placing it within the bottom 26% of over 250 industries.
+This industry, currently bearing a Zacks Industry Rank of 171, finds itself in the bottom 33% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report